AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/installation.md

 1. Click **Save configured API**.

-1. Repeat this process and create a `Adobe I/O Events for Adobe Commerce` service.
+1. Repeat this process and create an `Adobe I/O Events for Adobe Commerce` service.

 ### Set up your environment

-1. From the root of the of the cloned repo, make a copy of the `.env.dist` file.
+1. From the root of the cloned repo, make a copy of the `.env.dist` file.

    ```bash
    cp .env.dist .env